Theater refuses 'Beauty' over gay 'moment'

 An 'exclusively gay moment'

-Director Bill Condon says the character of LeFou, sidekick to the villainous Gaston, has an "exclusively gay moment" in the movie -- although what that means is unclear.
+Director Bill Condon says the character of LeFou, sidekick to the villainous Gaston, has an "exclusively gay moment" in the PG-rated movie -- although what that means is unclear.

 The New York Daily news calls LeFou "Disney's first, unambiguously gay character" in its rave review.